-PATIENTS WITH SUSPECTED CARBON MONOXIDE OR TOXIC INHALATION WITHOUT MAJOR BURNS SHOULD BE CONSIDERED FOR TRANSPORT TO THE HYPERBARIC SPECIALTY CENTER.
-PATIENTS IN CLOSED SPACE INCIDENTS ARE MORE LIKELY TO EXPERIENCE CARBON MONOXIDE OR TOXIC INHALATION AND MAY MANIFEST TOXICITY WITH ALTERED MENTAL STATUS.
+PATIENTS PRESENTING WITH ALTERED MENTAL STATUS OR NAUSEA WITH VOMITING, SEIZURES, LOSS OF CONSCIOUSNESS OR MARKED DYSPNEA IN THE FACE OF SUSPECTED CARBON MONOXIDE OR TOXIC INHALATION WITH OR WITHOUT MINOR BURNS SHOULD BE CONSIDERED FOR TRANSPORT TO THE HYPERBARIC SPECIALTY CENTER.
+PATIENTS IN CLOSED SPACE INCIDENTS ARE MORE LIKELY TO MANIFEST THESE SYMPTOMS.
+(NEW '07)

+- 3. Treatment

 - a) Eliminate source of burn.

 - b) Determine percent of body surface area (BSA) and depth.

-- c) Treat associated trauma.
+- Treat associated trauma.

 - d) Dress wounds appropriately:

 - (1) Dry, sterile dressings

 - (2) Moist dressings for burns less than 9% BSA